noacs-io/audit-filters-ofi-performance/Study-plan.md

 Trauma, a physical injury of external origin together with the body's associated response constitutes 9% of global deaths each year.
-[@world2014injuries] It is the leading cause of death for individuals between the ages 10 to 49[@vos2020global],[@roth2018global].
+[@world2014injuries] It is the leading cause of death for individuals between the ages 10 to 49[@vos2020global],[@roth2018global]<!-- Multiple citations are written as [@vos2020global;
+@roth2018global]-->.
 Trauma Is categorized broadly into two groups by underlying mechanism: Penetrating and blunt trauma.
 Bullet wounds and knife cuts are common examples of penetrating trauma.
-Blunt trauma is attributed to injuries like road injuries and falls which are not sharp in nature.
+Blunt trauma is attributed to injuries like road injuries and falls.
 Generally speaking, blunt trauma is caused by high-force impact over a larger surface area compared to penetrating trauma where that force is applied to a smaller surface area causing greater pressure thus acting in a piercing manner often resulting in deeper lacerations to tissues and organs.
-Blunt trauma with enough force can however be penetrating in character[@hexdall2011Mechanism].
-In Sweden, road traffic incidence and falls are at the top of the list of mechanisms of injury accounting for around 80% of injuries[@SweTrau2022Arsrapport].
+Blunt trauma with enough force can however be penetrating in character [@hexdall2011Mechanism].
+In Sweden, road traffic incidence and falls are at the top of the list of mechanisms of injury accounting for around 80% of injuries [@SweTrau2022Arsrapport].

 ## Impact

 Injuries are not only a burden to the afflicted individual but also to a greater  extent to society as  a whole.
 One aspect  of such societal effects are economic  costs.
 There have been attempts  to estimate the global cost  of injury  but due to  its complexity it  is not  an easy task.
-It is however estimated that road injuries alone account for 2% of gross domestic product (GDP) in high-income countries[@world2014injuries].
+It is however estimated that  road injuries alone account for 2% of   gross   domestic   product   (GDP)   in   high-income   countries [@world2014injuries].<!-- This is a very  short section, I suggest you elaborate-->

 ## Trauma care systems

-In order to effectively treat trauma patients in regards to its specific nature and complexity a special subdivision of healthcare, trauma care, is used.
+In order to effectively treat trauma patients in regards to its specific nature and complexity a special subdivision of healthcare, trauma care, is used.<!-- Not sure if you need this first sentence-->
 Trauma care is a multidisciplinary, complex, and time-critical provision of healthcare delivered by specialized trauma centers.
-It uses a myriad of different specialties including but not limited to surgeons, anesthesiologists, emergency doctors and nurses.
-Because of its complexity and sensitivity to delay it is prone to errors that could have detrimental consequences [@ghorbani2018analysis].
+It<!-- By it, do you refer to trauma centers or trauma care?--> uses a myriad of different specialties including but not limited to surgeons, anesthesiologists, emergency doctors and nurses.
+Because of its complexity and sensitivity to delay it is prone to errors that could have detrimental consequences [@ghorbani2018analysis].<!-- What kind of errors and what consequences?
+Elaborate-->

 ## Quality improvement

-In order to minimize furthermore foresee such errors, Quality improvement (QI) programs have been established by the World Health Organisation (WHO) and the International Association for Trauma Surgery and Intensive Care (IATSIC).
-These programs have become a core part of the trauma process and its development all around the world [@world2009guidelines].
+In order to minimize furthermore foresee such errors<!-- This is an awkward sentence, revise-->, Quality improvement (QI) programs have been established by the World Health Organisation (WHO) and the International Association for Trauma Surgery and Intensive Care (IATSIC)<!-- Try to use more direct language: Quality improvement programmes were established to ...-->.
+These programs have become a core part of the trauma process<!-- Trauma care process?--> and its development all around the world [@world2009guidelines].

-QI programs consist of a set of recommended techniques that seek to enable discussion and analysis of the trauma process in order to take corrective measures for future success.
+QI programs consist of a set of recommended techniques that seek to enable discussion and analysis of the trauma process in order to take corrective measures for future success. <!-- List these techniques here-->

-They have shown great results in reducing mortality with the implementation of quality improvement programs.
+They have shown great results in reducing mortality with the implementation of quality improvement programs.<!-- Be specific in terms of results.
+By how much have they reduced mortality and where?--> [@o2013opportunities]
-[@o2013opportunities]

 ### Morbidity and mortality conferences - A cornerstone in functioning QI programmes

-Morbidity and mortality conferences (M&M), also known as "death and complications conferences", are a central part of QI techniques.
+The morbidity and mortality conference (M&M), also known as "death and complications conference", is a central QI technique.
 It is however a method which has been around in the healthcare community since 1904, the year that Dr. Ernest Amory Codman brought forward the importance of physician accountability in healthcare settings.
-Since then M&M has made itself deeply rooted in universal healthcare and developed into an established framework of crucial components of anonymity, a focus on specific adverse events, realising flawed approaches, critical analysis and lastly the effort to change and practice that change. [@gregor2016morbidity]
+Since then M&M has made itself deeply rooted in universal healthcare<!-- By universal, do you mean that is done worldwide?
+Universal is often used in the context of universal healthcare coverage, which is something quite different--> and developed into an established framework of crucial components of anonymity, a focus on specific adverse events, realising flawed approaches, critical analysis and lastly the effort to change and practice that change. [@gregor2016morbidity]

 The M&M conferences are regularly scheduled meetings in which specific patient cases are brought up and discussed between healthcare professionals from all the different disciplines involved in trauma care and its processes.
-It is recommended that they are held for around 40 minutes but this varies between different hospitals.[@world2009guidelines] During the conferences, a preventable death panel determines whether the death of a patient or a complication could have been preventable.
+It is recommended that they are around 40 minutes but this varies between different hospitals.[@world2009guidelines] During the conferences, a preventable death panel determines whether the death of a patient or a complication could have been preventable.
 When effectively implemented M&M, serves as a crucial fault-examining tool.
 They can transform such faults from being solely negative marks against individual care providers into incentives for reporting.
 These conferences promote a broader, system-based approach that emphasizes the analysis of tasks, teamwork, and quality improvement.[@lazzara2022morbidity]

 ### Audit filters and Opportunities for improvement